Osvaldo1408exe/Osvaldo1408exe/README.md

 - 🎓 Software Engineering / Católica SC
 - 💼 Interning at Companhia Águas de Joinville
+- 💼 Support and Development Assistant at Paviloche

 ## 🚀 Skills
 Here are some programming languages and technologies I am familiar with: